 Our largest discussion area is actually currently on Facebook.
 Look for the group "Heinlein Forum" once you have a Facebook account, or you can use this link to find it and create an account if necessary.

 The group has its own FAQ that should probably be revised for the way people are currently using web forums and Facebook.
 Suggestions for the FAQ are welcome via the Page Maintainer link at the bottom of this page.

 If you're looking for a good read, check out the back issues of The Galactic Citizen.
 TGC was a quality print magazine devoted to short speculative fiction and non-fiction articles of interest to Heinlein-minded individuals.

-Robert & Karen Cottrell for the years they hosted the archives.
+Our thanks to Robert & Karen Cottrell for the years they hosted the

 Browse the older postings of sff.people.robert-a-heinlein group for serious discussion that directly relates to Heinlein's work.

 Browse the alt.fan.heinlein group.